 House of Brick, 2012

-This installation is designed to bring conceptual and physical awareness directly to the viewers and participants.
-Through physical means of construction the objects, cinder blocks are transported from their metaphorical quarry or point of origin utilizing the physical capacity of willing and able participants.
+This installation is designed to bring physical awareness directly to the viewers and participants.
+Through physical means of construction the objects, cinder blocks are transported from their metaphorical quarry, or point of origin, utilizing the physical capacity of willing, and able, participants.
 This is done by the hands, strong backs, and feet of the participants thus fulfilling the essential performance component of this piece.
 Simultaneously, the performance demonstrates a system of cooperation which is a reflection of a social machine in positive action.
 A formula for moving an assembling the blocks at the new site is predetermined by the size and shape of the blocks themselves.

 The blocks themselves are inherently dynamic in many ways as they suggest postmodern and contemporary methods of construction and thinking born from previous generations of engineers, architects, mathematicians, and conceptual thinkers. (see: Bauhaus Movement) The blocks used in this performance/ installation were made intentionally by hand, not extruded or cast by massive machines and dies of the modern world.
 Thus, the blocks are able to suggest pre-industrial age while dually maintaining a contemporary identity.